 Bucket 2: Satellite/Tactical Investments

-The 'satellite' or tactical bucket is the smaller part of your portfolio (e.g. 0% to 30% of your entire portfolio).
-In this section, you might decide to take more risk, invest in unique or unproven strategies, buy fast-growth individual shares, etc.
+The 'satellite' or tactical bucket is the smaller part of a portfolio (e.g. 0% to 30% of your entire portfolio).
+In this section, investors might decide to take more risk, invest in unique or unproven strategies, buy fast-growing individual shares, etc.

-Tactical strategies could be higher risk, higher cost and more complicated strategies that you use in the hope of outperforming the averages (e.g. ASX 200, S&P 500, etc.).
+Tactical strategies could be higher risk, higher cost and more complicated strategies that are used in the hope of outperforming the averages (e.g. ASX 200, S&P 500, etc.).

 Tactical ETFs might include:

 - Commodity ETFs

 - Currency ETFs

 No matter how you choose to use ETFs, they’re becoming an increasingly important part of most investors’ portfolios, and it’s worth considering how an ETF could fit with yours.

 Disclosure: At the time of writing, Max does not own shares in any of the companies mentioned.